fsi-open/admin-bundle/Resources/doc/admin_element.md

 * [Doctrine Resource](admin_element_resource.md)
 * [Doctrine Display](admin_element_display.md)

-If default element types are not enough you can use [event system](events.md) to modify admin elements behavior.
+Should you wish to extend any of the elements behaviour, the [event system](events.md) is there to suit your needs.

 # Admin elements registration

-Each admin element must be registered in admin elements manager.
-In other way admin bundle will not be able to handle it properly.
-There are few ways to do it:
+In order for the admin element to be properly recognized by the bundle, you need to register it in the admin element manager.
+There are two ways to do this:

 ### Annotation

-Probably the simplest way
+Probably the simplest way is to annotate your element class like so:

 ```php
 <?php